technoph1le/quicksnip/snippets/java/data type conversions/number-conversions.md

 ---
 title: Number Conversions
-description: Converts from one numeric dat type to other
+description: Converts from one numeric data type to other
 author: SarvariHarshitha
 tags: Integer, Long, Double, Character
 ---